libriscv/libriscv/docs/INTEGRATION.md

 > RISCV_LIBTCC
 - Enable JIT-compilation using libtcc.
 Binary translation must also be enabled.

+> RISCV_LIBTCC_DISTRO_PACKAGE
+- When RISCV_LIBTCC is enabled, an option to use libtcc from a distro package is available.
+When enabled, `libtcc.a` is used directly and must be in the search path.
+When disabled, a CMake version of libtcc is fetched from a remote Git repository.

 > RISCV_FLAT_RW_ARENA
 - Enable high-performance memory operations using a flat read-write arena.
-The guest address is separated into 4 parts: 1.
-The area starting at zero up to the ELF begin is made invalid.
+The guest address space is separated into 4 parts: 1.
+The area starting at zero up to the beginning of the ELF program is made invalid.
 2. The area starting from the ELF to the end of .rodata is made read-only.
 The .data section and up to the end of the arena is made read+write.
 And finally, outside of the arena uses virtual paging, where page protections apply.

 > RISCV_THREADED
 - Enable threaded dispatch, using computed goto.
 Fastest dispatch method.
 When threaded and tailcall are both disabled, fall back to switch-based dispatch.

 > RISCV_TAILCALL_DISPATCH
 - Enable dispatch using musttail.
 Clang only.
+Faster than threaded for simple loops, but on real programs it is always a bit slower.

 > RISCV_ENCOMPASSING_ARENA
 - Create an N-bit address space where all memory operations must reside.
 All memory accesses outside of this address space is inaccessible.

 > RISCV_ENCOMPASSING_ARENA_BITS
 - When RISCV_ENCOMPASSING_ARENA is enabled, this option sets the number of bits each memory address has, effectively making up the size of the address space.
 For example, 32-bits is a 4GB address space, and 30 is a 1GB address space.
 32-bits is most likely the fastest setting.
 The entire address space is mapped out at construction.
+Address masking is used to avoid bounds-checking and speculation issues.
 Experimental feature.

 > RISCV_TIMED_VMCALLS
-- Allow execution without instruction counting, instead timed out using timers and signals.
+- Allow execution without instruction counting, instead execution is timed out using timers and signals.
 Very experimental feature.
+Works well in a CLI, but should _definitely not_ be used in production.

 The fastest configuration is:
-1. Use 32-bit RISC-V
+1. Use 32-bit RISC-V for fast instruction dispatch, or 64-bit RISC-V for higher memory bandwidth
-2. Disable C-extension
+2. Disable C-extension, unless your RISC-V programs use it
-3. Enable flat read-write arena
+3. Always enable flat read-write arena
 4. Enable experimental + 32-bit encompassing arena
 5. Enable binary translation (or use embedded source files)
 6. Enable timed VM calls
+7. Enable link-time optimization

 Although this is the fastest known configuration, one should use the one that is most convenient.